 What advice would you give to students?

 I think having a clear vision is important.
 I would advise not to go by the ‘buzz’ of the day.
-You can easily recognise that each new stream have its popularity period and then it would go down.
+You can easily recognise that every new stream has its popularity period and then it would go down.
 Keep that in mind and focus on building your skills rather than getting into a constraining profession.
-This might not apply for a lot of people out there but if you were to pursue research and science, more than learning various analytical techniques, it is important to ask the relevant research questions.
+This might not apply for a lot of people out there, but if you were to pursue research and science, more than learning various analytical techniques, it is important to ask the relevant research questions.
 Students and parents keep asking about the ‘scope’ of a subject.
 I don’t believe in this.
 Simply because, if you visualize and analyze the career destinations of the courses people took earlier, you will get a sense of the employability and the industry.
 Keep the numbers in mind.
 How many such people are needed?
 How many companies are there who would need such skills?
 Until when?
 With an internet search, LinkedIn and Twitter, you can easily assess what a career path looks like over 5, 10, and 20 years.
-If you are cognizant of this path and if you want to go that direction please do.
+If you are cognizant of this path and if you want to go in that direction, please do.
 Ensure you keep in sight the changes a field will undergo and the new skills you will need to learn.
-Alternatively, if you want to do something new, there is always a way and it can happen anywhere in the world.
+Alternatively, if you want to do something new, there is always a way, and it can happen anywhere in the world.
 Cautiously, do not limit your analysis to India alone (or any other country you are in).
 It’s important to look globally.
-Also, try and find solutions that matter; if your thoughts are grounded in these realities, irrespective of what field you are excited about, you will find a future, you will mostly create that future yourself.
+Also, try and find solutions that matter.
+If your thoughts are grounded in these realities, irrespective of what field you are excited about, you will find a future, you will mostly create that future yourself.
 So, whatever you choose, pursue it with your full conscious effort.
 By the way, the heart is overrated!
 Use your critical mind!

 What are your future plans?

 I want to advance my PhD work on photosynthesis in two streams.
-First, I will continue to work in Amazon and other forests across the world, particularly understanding how plant processes respond to impacts of climate change.
+First, I will continue to work in Amazon and other forests across the world, particularly to understand how plant processes respond to impacts of climate change.
 The second stream I would like to pursue is to continue working on crop systems, with a focus on improving their yield and trying to understand how plants respond to and cope with stresses.
 There are several avenues in this stream such as crop improvement, precision agriculture and breeding varieties resilient to future climate scenarios.
 My approach and efforts would be to try and understand how energy interaction in leaves change and how plastic (flexible) they are, particularly the photosynthetic processes.

 What are the career prospects in agriculture in plant sciences?